 Nova Southeastern University’s scientists are engaged in exciting interdisciplinary research projects to make discoveries and produce new knowledge in healthcare, biotechnology, life sciences, environment and social sciences.
-NSU faculty are using more than $68 million in externally provided funding to work on projects that advance the university’s mission of research, academic excellence, and public service.
-They are working on more than 250 basic, applied and clinical research projects to improve patient care, make new drug discoveries, reduce mental health disorders, and examine the forces that impact our oceans.
+NSU faculty are using more than $82 million in externally provided funding to work on projects that advance the university’s mission of research, academic excellence, and public service.
+They are working on hundreds of basic, applied and clinical research projects to improve patient care, make new drug discoveries, reduce mental health disorders, and examine the forces that impact our oceans.

 Health Care Highlights

 Chronic fatigue syndrome/myalgic encepahalomyelitis (CFS/ME) is a debilitating immune disorder that affects more than one million Americans.
 A majority of CFS/ME sufferers are women, who remain mostly untreated.
 The disease damages the patient’s immune system and causes symptoms such as extreme fatigue unabated by sleep, faintness, widespread muscle and joint pain.
 NSU’s Institute for Neuro-Immune Medicine ---- led by Nancy Klimas, M.D., professor in NSU’s College of Osteopathic Medicine, one of the world’s leading CFS/ME and Gulf War Illness (GWI) researchers --- is studying these and other neuro-inflammatory disorders.
 The Institute uses the integration of research, training and clinical care to advance the needs of patients suffering from CFS/ME and GWI.
 By bringing together some of the best scientific minds in the world, the facility acts as both a think tank and a working institute for research, training new clinicians, and providing diagnostic and therapeutic clinical care.